atskae/computer-graphics/learn-opengl/01-getting-started/07-transformations.md

 Scaling image:

-To draw two containers, I created two EBOs (but still having 1 VBO).
-When drawing each container, you have to activate it's EBO:
+To draw two containers, ~~I created two EBOs (but still having 1 VBO).
+When drawing each container, you have to activate it's EBO~~ Ok actually you can draw two separate containers with 1 EBO (the two containers use the same vertex data - no need to create a separate EBO per container):
 ```cpp
 // Create the transformation matrix for this container
 glm::mat4 trans1 = glm::mat4(1.0f); // Identity matrix